 - Feature articles on key topics in nutrition.
 Topics have included subjects like “Do Low-Carb Diets Negatively Affect Female Hormone Balance”, and “Can You Really Be Healthy at Every Size”.

 - In these reviews, Cliff and guest authors comprehensively review a topic to provide definitive answers to your nutrition questions – in plain English!

 - Reviews and commentary of the most interesting and popular studies and news items from that month.

 - These reviews include commentary on the study methods, why the study is relevant (and what some of the ‘fish-hooks’ might be) and how you can apply the research to your life and practice.

 - Exclusive facebook group to discuss the topics from the review.

 Members of the Carb-Appropriate Research Review also receive:

 - Additional member-only articles.

-- Member-only discounts on supplements, products, and services.
+- Member-only discounts on supplements, products, events, and services.